ngs-docs/2021-august-remote-computing/docs/07-automation-scripting.md

 done
 ```

-The output will look like this:
+The output (including the helpful `echo` statements) will look like this:
 ```
+a will be 1
+b will be 5
 a is not equal to b!
+a will be 2
+b will be 5
 a is not equal to b!
+a will be 3
+b will be 5
 a is not equal to b!
+a will be 4
+b will be 5
 a is not equal to b!
+a will be 5
+b will be 5
-a is equal to b!
+a is equal to b
 ```